 Creating a variable product

-To create a variable product, please follow the below steps:
+To create a variable product and set the variable product prices, please follow the below steps:

 - Click on Products